Brush up of your basics- what are PHP frameworks and why do you need them?

 2) There is more time which can be spared to create the actual web application, as against spending time in writing repetitive codes over and over again.

-3) These frameworks help meet tight deadlines, which is a key objective in delivery of conversion projects.
+3) These frameworks help meet tight deadlines, which is a key objective in the delivery of conversion projects.
 Another instance which warrants use of PHP frameworks is when there are projects taken up which involves a lot of monotonous coding, thus executing the projects becomes less monotonous.

 Make a wise choice of a PHP framework- Consider the benefits of Codeignitor.

 Now PHP is such a versatile application that it even allows you to create your own framework when you need one, over and above the ones that are already available.
-However while you set out on the mission to discovering the right PHP framework that is suited for your needs.
+However, while you set out on the mission to discovering the right PHP framework that is suited for your needs.
 Keep in mind the following points-

-- Who will be user of your application on the whole?
+- Who will be a user of your application on the whole?
 Greater the number of people who use the application better to opt for a popular framework among developers.

 - For smaller and more personal web applications, it will be wiser to choose a web application which you are more comfortable with.

 Most popular PHP frameworks include Zend , Cakephp and symphony among a variety of others.
 Now Codeigniter is comparatively new and it is slowly eating away into the share of its more popular counterparts Zend and Cake.
-Codeignitor has renewed focus on development of projects faster by means of a feature rich set of libraries for more common tasks such as a simple interface or structures required to access this kit.
+Codeignitor has renewed focus on the development of projects faster by means of a feature rich set of libraries for more common tasks such as a simple interface or structures required to access this kit.
 CodeIgniter is an extremely simple Web Application Development Framework for those developers who look at building web sites using PHP; you may now focus on creativity on your project by reducing the amount of actual code needed for a given task.